transloadit/node-sdk/README.md

 * `params` - an object containing your `template_id`, `notify_url`, some steps that overwrite your Transloadit template and other params to control Transloadit behavior.
 * `fields` - an object of form fields to add to the request, to make use of in the assembly via [assembly variables](https://transloadit.com/docs#assembly-variables).
 * `waitForCompletion` - A boolean (default is `false`) to indicate whether you want to wait for the Assembly to finish with all encoding results present before the callback is called.
 If `waitForCompletion` is `true`, this SDK will poll for status updates and call `doneCb` when all encoding work is done.
-During each polling action, `progressCb(assemblyStatus)` is called with the current Assembly Status object as its only argument.
+During each polling action, `progressCb(ret)` is called with the current Assembly Status in `assemblyProgress` inside a result object as its only argument.

 This function (like all functions of this client) automatically obeys all rate limiting imposed by Transloadit.
 There is no need to write your own wrapper scripts to handle rate limits.